Start Here

 Views OKRs, switches timeframes, reviews progress, and updates items they are responsible for.

-Manages workspace structure, users, passwords, and timeframes in addition to manager tasks.
+Manages workspace structure, manager assignments, users, passwords, timeframes, and company-scope OKRs.

 Daily Work